cs106l/cs106l-assignments/assign4/README.md

 ## Building Ispell

 The classic Unix program Ispell works as follows.
 First, a dictionary is loaded into memory containing all of the common English words.
-Then, each word in the input is compared to each word in the dictionary.
 A word is mispelled if it can't be found in the dictionary.
-Then, suggestions for each mispelled word are found using the [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) algorithm, which tells you approximately how many edits (consisting of insertions, deletions or substitutions of a single character, or swapping two adjacent characters) must be done to change one word into the other.
+Suggestions for each mispelled word are found using the [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance) algorithm, which tells you approximately how many edits (additions, deletions or replacements of a single letter, or swapping two adjacent letters) must be done to change one word into the other.
 If the Damerau-Levenshtein distance is exactly one between the mispelled word and one of the dictionary words, then it is added to the list of suggestions.
-The idea here is that when one mispells a word, usually they are only off by one small change (for example, consider "stopping" vs. "stoping").
+The idea here is that when one mispells a word, usually they are only off by one small change (for example, consider "mispelled" vs. "misspelled").

 In this assignment, we have given you all the infrastructure to build this spellchecker, including implementations of the Damerau-Levenshtein function.
 Your job will be to implement the core of the algorithm that spellchecks words.
 Specifically, you will write an algorithm that splits an input string into a set of tokens (`tokenize`), and another algorithm that actually identifies mispelled words given a (tokenized) input string and a dictionary (`spellcheck`).
-To add a bit of an extra challenge (and to make this relevant to the last week's lectures), there's a catch: you can't use any for/while loops in your code or helper functions.
+To add a bit of an extra challenge (and to make this relevant to the last week's lectures), there's a catch: you can't use any for/while loops in your code.
 You must implement these tasks entirely using the STL: `tokenize` using the traditional STL algorithms, and `spellcheck` using the brand new ranges library.
 In the process, you will get exposure to how we can manipulate modern data structures in C++ using algorithms and lambda functions.

 This may sound like a lot, but don't worry!
 This handout will walk you through each of the algorithms in detail.